Assisted Living vs. Nursing Home Care: How They Differ

 But looking at cost alone doesn't provide the full picture.
 That's because how you pay for services may play a larger role in determining your options.
 For example, many seniors rely on Medicare and Medicaid, but those government programs don't always provide the necessary coverage.

 When it comes to assisted living:

 When it comes to nursing home care:

 Medicare Part A, which is a federal government program, will temporarily cover the costs of care in a skilled nursing facility (SNF) under specific conditions.
-In order to qualify, a patient must have spent at least three days in the hospital prior to his or her stay in an SNF.
+Medicare.gov says that, in order to qualify, a patient must have spent at least three days in the hospital prior to his or her stay in an SNF.
 Medicare will then fully cover the costs of care for the first 20 days in the SNF.
 After that, Medicare will continue to pay a portion of the costs for up to a total of 100 days.
 (During that time, a patient will need to pay a copay of over $160 per day.)
-When Medicare coverage runs out, the patient must cover all costs of care in the SNF.4
+When Medicare coverage runs out, the patient must cover all costs of care in the SNF.

 In contrast, Medicaid is often used to pay for extended stays in nursing homes (and, less commonly, in assisted living facilities).
 Medicaid is a joint program of the federal government and individual state governments.
 Each state gets to set its own eligibility criteria for Medicaid benefits.
 As a result, the rules about long-term care coverage vary from state to state.

 In general, however, a long-term care resident can often qualify for Medicaid coverage if he or she meets a few basic conditions.
 First, the long-term care facility must be licensed by the state and accept Medicaid payments.
 Second, the resident must have proof from his or her doctor that the long-term care is medically necessary.
 Finally, the resident may have to prove that his or her income and financial assets fall below a specific state-mandated threshold.